anialesniak/matchmade/README.md

 ```
 This is not one line of the configuration, but we can treat is as a coherent part.
 After the `parameterBaseSteps:` line we list all of the parameters by writing their _**name**_ and numerical value called _**base step**_.

 _**Name**_ can be just anything as long as it complies with YAML naming conventions.
-This name, and I mean exactly this name, will be later expected to be found in JSONs with client requests (read more about it in [Client request format](#client-request-format)).
+This name, and I mean exactly this name, will be later expected to be found in JSONs with client requests (read more about it in [Client request](#client-request)).

 _**Base step**_ is a value that will be used when Matchmade decides to expand given client searching data (when it is done has been described in [Matchmaking workflow](#matchmaking-workflow)).
 This value is a _minimal_ value of expansion.
 For instance, if in searching data for a particular parameter we had a range 10-15 and for this parameter base step was set to 2, that range after expansion will be changed to 8-17.
 You can see that base step should be a positive number - we don't want the ranges to shrink, that won't help Matchmade to find the match, rather the contrary.
 Also note that it is a _minimal_ value of expansion.
 This value can be multiplied by client itself that together with searched parameter values sends their priorities.
 How they influence expansion rate is described in [Priorities and ranged search expansion](#priorities-and-ranged-search-expansion) section.